Ludwig Levy-Lenz: Life

 Ludwig Levy took on the double name Ludwig Levy-Lenz early on, and after the Second World War and his return to Germany he published under the name Ludwig L. Lenz.
 He came from an upper middle-class Jewish family.
 In 1909 he went to Heidelberg with his younger brother Siegbert to study medicine and from there to Munich and Breslau.
 At the beginning of the First World War he was stationed as a soldier in Posen in a special hospital for reconstructive surgery and orthopedics that he set up himself.
 On behalf of his military superiors, he set up a war brothel and worked as a pimp.

 After the war, with the financial support of his parents, he opened a medical practice in Berlin on Rosenthaler Platz, adjacent to the proletarian-Jewish quarter Scheunenviertel.
 From 1925 he was a member of the medical staff at Hirschfeld's institute, where he performed surgical operations such as castration and gender reassignment, the latter in collaboration with Erwin Gohrbandt; his patients included Dora Richter, Charlotte Charlaque, Toni Ebel and Lili Elbe.

 Around 1926, after divorcing his first wife Denise, a dancer, he moved to the middle-class Westend of Berlin at Ahornallee 51.
 His second marriage to Elma Wilhelm lasted until 1932.
 In 1930 he compiled the first medical book on the subject of abortion.
-In 1933, when power was passed to the National Socialists, Levy-Lenz married Marya Goldwasser, who was twenty years younger than her and had to flee with her to Paris because of the German persecution of Jews.
+In 1933, when power was passed to the National Socialists, Levy-Lenz married Marya Goldwasser, who was twenty years younger than him and had to flee with her to Paris because of the German persecution of Jews.
 In the run-up to the Olympic Games, he believed that German anti-Semitic politics would relax and returned to Germany, only to emigrate to Egypt in 1937.
 There he was able to open a cosmetic surgery practice.
 In 1939 he was stripped of his German citizenship.